VanessaAgbugba/GradMates/README.md

 # GRADMATES

-**Social Media App** is an android app that allows users, especially college graduates who are looking for apartments or room mates to find each other.
+**The Gradmates App** is an android app that allows users, especially college graduates who are looking for apartments or room mates to find each other.

 Designed and Developed by: **Vanessa Agbugba**